 Labour, however, has been readier to accept that a crumbling health service and wider decay in the public sector are among the key issues to address – both for reasons of social justice and rebooting economic growth.

-Figures published this month show a total of 7.62 million people nationwide were on NHS waiting lists in July, with more than 40% having waited more than 18 weeks.
+Figures published this month show that 6.4 million people in England were on NHS waiting lists in July, waiting for 7.6 million treatments, with more than 40% of people having waited more than 18 weeks.
 On Merseyside, the number is almost 300,000.

 Although proving a direct connection is not straightforward, it does not take a huge leap to draw the line between these sky-high waiting lists and record health-related inactivity.
 Some experts, including Andy Haldane, the former Bank of England chief economist, have done so.